EmaroLab/armor_rds_tutorial/README.md

 Great!
 Now let's user ARMOR services manually via ```rosservice call```, through which you can use one of the requests listed at this [page](https://github.com/EmaroLab/armor/blob/master/commands.md).

 All the requests follows the same messge that can be send also into an array for process multiple requests as a queue.
-In particular the [message](??) has the following fields
+In particular the [message](https://github.com/EmaroLab/armor_msgs) has the following fields:
  1. the ```client_name```, which is used by the service to identify different callers,
  2. the ```reference_name```, indicating the operation’s target ontology, and
  3. the ```command```, to execute, i.e., add, remove, replace, query,load, mount, etc. Each of those commands may be further reﬁned by: (3.1) the ```primary_command_spec``` and (3.2) ```secondary_command_spec```, which augment the command label, e.g., add(individual,class) or remove(individual,property), etc.).